Mobile marketing is becoming more and more essential for any website owner.

 QR codes are just a quick portal to that landing page.
 This saves people from typing or copying long URLs of the website or clicking on links to be directed to the site.

 Another use case of QR codes is providing discount coupons to your customers.
 This eases the job for customers who forget to bring a more common coupon to the store with them.
-You can simply add a QR code to a poster, a popup on your site, or just in your newsletter.
+You can simply add a QR code with a logo to a poster, a popup on your site, or just in your newsletter.

 Summing up, we may conclude that mobile marketing has so many variants to be realized and turned into revenue.
 Keeping in mind that most of the population is stuck with their mobile devices, it’s easy to find ways to reach out to them.